Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Introduction

 In this paper we investigate two template-matching classifiers and one machine-learning classifier.
 More information on the spectroscopic transient classifiers we investigate can be found in Sections \ref{DASH}, \ref{NGSF} and \ref{SNID}.
+These classifiers were chosen as they are publicly available, widely used and easily obtainable for current and upcoming surveys.
+Machine-learning algorithms are far faster to perform classifications once the lengthy training process is complete, but all classifiers as they are used in this work are expected to scale to TiDES.

 Hence, this paper is organized as follows.
 First, in Section \ref{data}, we describe the simulations from which we draw our transient and host properties.
 Also in this Section we will discuss some transient templates used in simulating our blended spectra.
 In Section \ref{creating}, we will discuss the construction of blended host--transient spectra and the subsequent simulation of 4MOST observations using an Exposure Time Calculator (ETC).
 Then, in Section \ref{testing}, we investigate the capabilities of three individual spectroscopic transient classifiers.
 We go over their function and how they were tested.
-We investigate the combination of classifiers in Section \ref{comparing}.
-The direct comparison is first performed in Section \ref{suc rates}, and then potential photometric cuts for improving classification in Section \ref{ppcs}.
+Their individual performances are presented in Sections \ref{ind results} and \ref{5 class}.
+We investigate the combination of classifiers in Section \ref{multiple}.
+We first show the results from a simple combination of classifiers and then potential photometric cuts for improving classification in Section \ref{ppcs}.
 Finally, in Section \ref{an example} we present a potential classification pipeline for live classification and SN Ia cosmology.
 Our conclusions are presented in Section \ref{conc}.